metamagic-games/dnd-homebrews/src/Subclasses/Warlock/Gambler/Gambler.md

 ## Otherworldly Patrons

 At 1st level, a warlock gains the Otherworldly Patron feature.
-The following options are available to a warlock, in addition to those offered in the Player’s Handbook: the Gambler.
+Here is a playtest option for that feature: the Gambler.

 ### The Gambler